Pack Smart: Essentials for Backpacking Trip

 Water flavoring packets *NUUN, lemonade powder

 My eldest daughter was not convinced she needed trekking poles.
-Until she put on her backpack and started climbing some steep hills.
-There are so many benefits to using trekking poles on Colorado backpacking trails.
+Until she put on her backpack and started climbing some steep hills. *On overseas backpacking trips, I always rent a pair of trekking poles.
+They are that important to my climb!

 Protect knees, especially on downhills